-earlier in the year significantly impacted the Division's performance, leading to lower revenue and operating profit prior to its disposal in December 2023. contributions.
+In 2023, the completion of major development projects earlier in the year significantly impacted the Division's performance, leading to lower revenue and operating profit contributions.

 The Division recorded a 19% decline in revenue to RM737.8 million and a 16% decline in operating profit to RM148.8 million, compared to 2022.
 This was due to the construction completion of the Sentral Suites development project in KL Sentral in March 2023 and the TRIA 9 Seputeh mixed residential development project in Jalan Klang Lama in May 2023, two significant and timely milestones for the Division.